-Again this year, The Martha’s Vineyard Times invited several Island leaders and community members to consider some of the accomplishments and challenges of 2013, and to look at what may lie ahead in 2014.
-Links to their essays are below.
+Goodbye to 2015, with a glance back and a look ahead to 2016.
+Again this year, The Martha’s Vineyard Times invited several Island leaders and community members to consider some of the accomplishments and challenges of the past year and peer ahead to the New Year.